Travel visa: Issuing authorities

 Many countries frequently demand strong evidence of intent to return to the home country, if the visa is for a temporary stay, due to potential unwanted illegal immigration.
 Proof of ties to the visa applicant's country of residence is often demanded to demonstrate a sufficient incentive to return.
 This can include things such as documented evidence of employment, bank statements, property ownership, and family ties.

-Types

-Each country typically has a multitude of categories of visas with various names.
-The most common types and names of visas include:

-By purpose

-Transit visas

-For passing through the country of issue to a destination outside that country.
-Validity of transit visas are usually limited by short terms such as several hours to ten days depending on the size of the country or the circumstances of a particular transit itinerary.